niyoj/bigprint_C/README.md

 ```

 and explaining about the filesystem of the project;
-- **bin** : It contains all the executable files if you want to test the program.
 - **docs** : Consists the documentation, guides and examples for the project.
 It also contains some images that are used in the project.
 - **README.md** : Contains the basic insturctions for the project, contributing guideliness etc.
 - **terminal.c** : It is the main C file that contains all the necessary function for implmentation of the project.